stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/SPI/SPI_TwoBoards/SPI_DataExchangeInterrupt/readme.txt

  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Templates
  - Open your preferred toolchain
+ - Select the project workspace related to the used device
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+     - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c

+   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list :
+     - Utilities\STM32_EVAL\STM324x7I_EVAL\stm324x7i_eval.c

  - Rebuild all files and load your image into target memory
  - Run the example